-For the Sun, the most obvious direction accumulations are near azimuth 127° (Winter solstice) and south of 115° (Candlemas/All-Saints-Day), thus marking start, middle and end of a "Winter" season centered around Winter solstice.
-On the other side, Summer appears to be marked mostly with begin/end dates.
+For the Sun, the most obvious direction accumulations are near azimuth 127° (Winter solstice) and south of 115° (Candlemas/All-Saints-Day), thus marking start, middle and end of a "Winter" season centered around the Winter solstice.
+On the northern side, an equally defined "Summer" appears to be marked mostly with begin/end dates, while the summer solstice seems to have been less important.

 Still, it seems evident that not only solar directions have played a role in the orientations of Kreisgrabenanlagen.
-While the data currently do not offer a clear connection to lunar extremal risings or settings (dashed green lines in figures 4 and 8), there are two striking peaks towards directions 104-108° and 275-280°.
-Indeed, around 4700 B.C., there have been two very conspicuous objects rising resp. setting at these directions: the Pleiades star cluster (rising) and the bright star Antares in Scorpius (setting).
+While the data currently do not offer a clear connection to lunar extremal risings or settings (green lines in figures 4 and 8, respectively), there are two striking peaks towards directions 104-108° and 275-280°.
+Indeed, around 4700 B.C., there have been two very conspicuous objects rising respectively setting at these directions: the Pleiades star cluster (rising) and the bright star Antares in Scorpius (setting).
 Moreover, the events of rising Pleiades and setting Antares took place almost simultaneously.
 Further investigation led to the conclusion that the Pleiades' heliacal rising (see section 2) took place just after spring equinox.
 It appears very likely that the neolithic farmers used this celestial event to start their agricultural year.
-Note that the Pleiades have been observed by many cultures worldwide in connection with the seasons [5], although a star cluster like the Pleiades, which consists of dim stars, cannot be observed below an extinction angle of about $a_E = 4^\circ$, which is, however, a typical horizon elevation in Lower Austria.
+Note that the Pleiades have been observed by many cultures worldwide in connection with the seasons [3], although a star cluster like the Pleiades, which consists of dim stars, cannot be observed below an extinction angle of about $a_E = 4^\circ$, which is, however, a typical horizon elevation in Lower Austria.